 A note about filter use: The filter change out schedule can impact the probability of the filter being a hazardous waste.
 For example, a filter changed every four weeks is far more likely to be non-hazardous than one changed every six months.
 Actual filter usage is highly dependent on the processes involved.
 Lots of dirt or grease will significantly shorten filter life.

-See the NDEQ Environmental Guidance Document titled “Waste Determinations & Hazardous Waste Testing” located on the NDEQ web site.
+See the NDEE Environmental Guidance Document titled “Waste Determinations & Hazardous Waste Testing” located on the NDEE web site.

 Multiple Parts Washers

 In facilities with more than one parts washer, the processes for each parts washer should be documented.
 This is because the waste characteristics may vary from machine to machine.
 Wastes generated from different locations (different parts washers) may be considered different waste streams.
 If one parts washer was hazardous waste for chromium and all the others were non-hazardous, then one composite sample taken from all machines would likely dilute the hazardous waste parts washer to a point that it appeared all the parts washers generated non-hazardous waste.
 Generally, it is advisable to take a “grab” sample, that is, a separate sample from each parts washer, to ensure an accurate waste determination.

 The following guidelines are to help properly manage parts washers and their hazardous waste:

 - Avoid using a solvent with a flashpoint below 140o F. By using higher flash point solvents, the spent solvent will not normally be a D001 ignitable hazardous waste in its own right.